zzzprojects/docs/eval-expression.net/pages/getting-started/my-first-evaluation.md

 ## Evaluate a C# expression with a return type

-In the last two examples, we learned how to execute code dynamically and use variables in our expressions.
+In the previous examples, we learned how to execute code dynamically and pass variables to our expressions.

-The last remaining part is how to specify a return type.
-If no return type is specified, the value is of type `object`.
+Another important concept is specifying a return type.
+If no return type is specified, the result is returned as an `object`.

-The `Execute<TReturn>` method takes as the generic type the type to return.
+The `Execute<TReturn>` method lets you specify the expected return type using a generic parameter.

-In this example, we will continue with our getting started example by using our `list` and `greaterThan` variables but this time, specify the `List<int>` return type.
+In this example, we reuse the `list` and `greaterThan` variables, but this time we specify the return type as `List<int>`.

 ```csharp
 // @nuget: Z.Expressions.Eval